Developing Your Argument in a Research Essay

 When considering the literature, too rarely do students take the time to actually make sense of the argument an author is presenting, and yet this is really a substantial and important skill you should be developing as early as possible in your academic career.
 Being able to cut to the heart of the matter without losing important detail is an invaluable writing skill.
 Spend some time evaluating what you read before you get started.

-While the length of the essay may range depending on your course requirements, and the style, amount of research, sources, citations and documentation may change, at the core the research essay argument remains the same.
+While the length of the essay may range depending on your course requirements, and the style, amount of research, sources, citations and documentation may change, at the core the argument of the research essay remains the same.
 A research essay requires you to select a side of the issue, decide upon their thesis and write a statement, do the research to support the thesis and summarize the outcome at the end.
 Once that is done, it is a matter of finding the supporting materials and writing the research essay to the specifications provided by your professor.
 Closing with a final paragraph in which you summarize the essay, echoing your thesis statement.